Last updated on May 17th, 2018

 With more knowledge you will do a better job of selecting who to believe which will amplify your understanding of what actions will bring about the results you desire.

 So step one is to get as much knowledge as possible.
 And guess what?
-That is exactly what education original was: “The Search for Knowledge”.
+That is exactly what education originally was: “The Search for Knowledge”.

 Sadly, education today is mostly about belief.
 Think back on your education.
 How much of it was creating knowledge of things you demonstrated for yourself to be true verses simply telling you what to believe?